-The LSC will approve the school improvement plan and monitor the CIWP.
+▼ The LSC will approve the school improvement plan and monitor the CIWP.

-In the CIWP, the school identifies current parental involvement practices and outlines activities related to expanding parent partnership programs.
+In the CIWP, the school identifies current parental and family engagement practices and outlines activities related to expanding parent and family partnership programs.

-▼ The school will coordinate the parent involvement programs identified in the CIWP.
+The school will coordinate the parent and family engagement programs identified in the CIWP.